evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

      python manage.py syncdb

-You should be asked for a superuser username, email, and password.
-Make **sure** you create a superuser here when asked, this becomes your login name for the superuser account ``#1`` in game.
-After this you will see a lot of spammy install messages.
+You will see a lot of spammy install messages.
 If all goes well, you're ready to continue to the next step.
 If not, look at the error messages and double-check your ``settings.py`` file.

-If you installed ``South`` for database schema migrations, you will then need to do this:
+Next you migrate the database to the current revision:

 ::

      python manage.py migrate

-This will migrate the server to the latest version.
-If you don't use ``South``, migrations will not be used and your server will already be at the latest version (but your existing database might have to be manually edited to match eventual future schema changes that we do).
+This can take a while.
+When we make changes to the database schema in the future (we announce this on the homepage) you just need to re-run this command to have your existing database converted for you.

 Step 3: Starting and Stopping the Server
 ----------------------------------------